makocodeproject/makocode/NOTES.md

                 - For example, a value of 0b10=2 means we use 2+3=5 bits in the address-size.
                 - Minimum value 0, or 3 address-size bits, and maximum value 3, or 6 address-size bits.
             - Value 1: Address size
-                - Using the number of bits in the first value, determines how many bits are used for the address indicies later in this section.
+                - Using the number of bits in the first value, determines how many bits are used for the address indices later in this section.
                 - The actual address size is 6 plus the value of the address size.
                 - Minimum address size is 0b000=0, given an address size-size of 0, meaning that this matrix code can address at least 2^6 bits.
                 - Maximum value is 0b111111=63 with address size-size of 3, meaning that this matrix code can address at most ~2^69 bits, or 512 exabytes.